Scholarships for College

 - Alpha One Powering Education Scholarship for a student with a disability and B or above GPA, $2,000.

-- Maine Manufacturer's Association offers scholarships for those majoring in manufacturing, welding, mechanical engineering and going to college in Maine.
-Application here.
+- Maine Manufacturer's Association offers scholarships for those majoring in precision machining technology, manufacturing technology, welding or engineering and going to college in Maine.

 May 1 Deadline